Myths & Facts

 Myth: Only African Americans get Habitat for Humanity homes.

 Fact: Habitat builds houses in partnership with those in need — regardless of race, religion, or any other difference.
-Contact us to discuss the criteria for homeownership.
+Prospective homeowners must meet three criteria: need; ability to repay the mortgage; and a willingness to partner with Habitat.

 Myth: Habitat for Humanity International dictates policy and practices for every local Habitat organization.